aaart/code_pieces/readme.md

 ```

 You can notify 3rd party components that something happened (but specific integration you need to do on yourself -
-no integration with any libraries have been done so far)
+no integration with any libraries has been done so far)

 ```c#
 // LatePublishEventReceiver will raise all events when Sink() is done